 Effective Date of Policy:

 In the event of an injury, illness, or medical condition that prevents an employee from working for an extended period of time, the employee will be entitled to paid medical leave as follows:

 Workers’ Compensation.
-If the period of absence is caused by an illness or injury arising out of the employee’s employment with the College, a full-time or part-time employee will be eligible for compensation benefits as established by the New York Workers’ Compensation Law.
+If the period of absence is caused by an illness or injury arising out of the employee’s employment with the university, a full-time or part-time employee will be eligible for compensation benefits as established by the New York Workers’ Compensation Law.
 Workers’ compensation also provides for the payment of medical expenses and payments to the employee’s dependents in the event of death.